 What’s this program you ask?
 It’s the Summer Youth Employment Program (SYEP).
 Each summer, this program offers NYC youth entry-level work experience in a variety of jobs at community-based organizations, government agencies, and private sector businesses.

 Back in April due to COVID-19 uncertainties and the financial crisis, the program was cut along with many other city initiatives.
-But a new initiative, announced earlier this month by Mayor Bill de Blasio, has brought it back on a smaller scale and in a new way, allowing youth from ages 14 to 21 to participate in a virtual work program.
+But a new initiative, announced earlier this month by NYC’s mayor, has brought it back on a smaller scale and in a new way, allowing youth from ages 14 to 21 to participate in a virtual work program.

 “Summer Bridge 2020” as it’s now called, is offering approximately 60 to 90 hours of activities over a five-week period, providing enriching opportunities for the city’s youth while school is out.
 The program prioritizes low-income, justice-involved, foster care, runaway and homeless, NYCHA residents and young adults from communities hit hardest by the pandemic.

-So, this past week I began this journey that will not only help others in some way, but will also challenge me, stretch me, and help me grow.
-It’s yet another chance for me to work on my own intentions: to transform, grow & learn – about myself, about others, and to gain perspective while shifting my own perspective.
+So, this past week I began this journey that will help others in some way.
+But it will also give me something in return: a chance to work on my own intentions to transform, grow & learn – about myself, about others, and to gain perspective while shifting my own perspective.

 When this opportunity came along to facilitate a workshop AND do it completely virtually, it seemed like a no brainer.
 Of course, being the positive & optimistic one that I am, I could only see the good, which while “good” means I often forget there will always be challenges along the way.